coldfrontlabs/coldfrontlabs-drupalsi/README.md

                                             #    'get'   _>  Download the Drupal distribution with an HTTP GET request

         build_location: 'https://updates.dropfort.com/fserver/release_history'
+        build_args:                         # Arguments to add to the build_location method.
+For example with 'get' requests, adds key/value pairs to the URL via querystring parameters.
+Defaults to ''.
+          sitetoken: '134asdfasdf12341234sdasdf'
-                                            # Name of the make file to build the site with or the url of the profile's location:
+          core: '7.x'                       # Name of the make file to build the site with or the url of the profile's location:

     sites:
       default:
         profile: 'dropfort_profile'         # This is an install profile which comes with this distribution